 The newsletter prediction system was first deployed in production in February, and Digitec Galaxus has been using it to personalize millions of newsletters a week for subscribers.
 The results have been impressive, 50% higher than initial baseline.
 However, the collaboration is still ongoing to improve the results even more.

 "Working at this level in direct exchange with Google's machine learning experts is a unique opportunity for us.
 The use of contextual bandits in the targeting of our recommendations enables us to pursue completely new approaches in personalization by also personalizing the delivery of the respective recommender to the user.
 We have already achieved good results in our newsletter in initial experiments and are now working on extending the approach to the entire newsletter by including more contextual data about the bandits arms.
 Furthermore, as a next step, we intend to apply the system to our online store as well, in order to provide our users with an even more personalized experience.
-To build this scalable solution, we are using Google’s open source tools such as TFX and TF Agents, as well as Google Cloud Services such as Compute Engine, Cloud Machine Learning Engine, Kubernetes Engine and Cloud Dataflow."—Christian Sager, Product Owner, Personalization (Digitec Galaxus)
+To build this scalable solution, we are using Google’s open source tools such as TFX and TF Agents, as well as Google Cloud Services such as Compute Engine, Vertex Training, Kubernetes Engine and Cloud Dataflow."—Christian Sager, Product Owner, Personalization (Digitec Galaxus)

 Since the existing architecture and system is also dynamic, it will automatically adapt to new behaviours, trends, and users.
 As a result, Digitec Galaxus plans to re-use the same components and extend the existing system to help them improve the personalization of their homepage and other current use cases they have within the company.
 Beyond clicks and user engagement, the system’s flexibility also allows for future optimization of other criteria.
 It’s a very exciting time and we can’t wait to see what they build next!

 A detailed Tensorflow blog on this project can be found here.